AlexisFlo/PROJNOTES-2023a/class-notes/Updating-ES6.md

 The lines of code updated in api.js hace also been updated in both the user and index files

+## Discussions

+A more modern code was obtained, which is ES6.
+In this new update, it is possible to reduce a quantity of code, making it more efficient.
+The changes added were Interpolation, Import, Export, Arrow functions, and Initialization of variables.

 [Back to PROJNOTES2023-a](https://github.com/AlexisFlo/PROJNOTES-2023a)